Marcial Maciel: Drug addiction

 During his life, Maciel was the focus of several investigations of his behaviour.
 There were allegations of drug abuse, for which he was investigated in 1956; he was hospitalized for morphine addiction.
 He was also investigated for allegedly sexually abusing children.
-But there was no public notice of his suspension, and he was nonetheless returned as head of the Congregation.
+But there was no public notice of his suspension, and he was returned as head of the Congregation.

 Mistresses and children

 In July 2009, a Spanish daily published an interview with a woman who had had a child with Maciel in 1986 and was living in a luxury apartment in Madrid which Maciel had purchased for her.
 A day later, Mexican media reported that attorney José Bonilla would represent three of a possible total of six of Maciel's natural children in a civil lawsuit to recover Maciel's estate.
 The lawyer claimed that Maciel owned several properties in Mexico and around the world in his own name.
 According to José Bonilla, whose son was attacked by a teacher at one of Maciel's schools, Maciel took an adoptive son and a natural son—Omar and Raúl—on trips to Europe, using an assumed name of "Raúl Rivas".
-From the ages of 8 and 14 they were molested by him, but "as teenagers they began pushing him off".
+From the ages of 8 and 14 they were molested by him and were photographed in the process, but "as teenagers they began pushing him off".

 In February 2009, news broke that Maciel had led a double life. Álvaro Corcuera, the General Director, visited each of the Legionary Territories and publicly apologized for Maciel's behaviour.
 Additionally, the Legion has publicly acknowledged that Maciel had fathered a daughter.
 As a result of all these acknowledgements, Pope Benedict XVI personally intervened and initiated a formal Vatican visitation of all legionary houses.